Centralized Volatility Reduction for Electricity Markets: Application: A Stylized Two-Stage Electricity Market Model

-Proposition \ref{prop:main} guarantees volatility reductions in aggregate.
-Here, we provide conditions under which strict reduction in volatility is guaranteed for each participant. \begin{proposition} When Problem \eqref{eq:DA.opt} is applied to the two-stage electricity market model, the variance in profits of participant $i \in \Gfk \cup \Rfk$ reduces if and only if ${\sf cov}(2A^\omega_i+B^\omega_i,B^\omega_i) < 0$, where
+Our mechanism reduces volatility of market participants in aggregate, but it does not guarantee that each participant reduces her volatility.
+Here, we provide conditions under which strict reduction in volatility is guaranteed for each participant. \begin{proposition} When the centralized insurance market mechanism in \eqref{eq:DA.opt} is applied to the two-stage electricity market model, variance in profits of participant $i \in \Gfk \cup \Rfk$ reduces if and only if ${\sf cov}(2A^\omega_i+B^\omega_i,B^\omega_i) < 0$, where

-for each $r \in \Rfk$ and $g \in \Gfk$. \end{proposition} Proposition \ref{prop:main.2} (whose proof can be found in the Appendix) reveals that volatility of a participant reduces when the total profits in real-time (from energy and options markets) are {\it anti-correlated} with the profits from the options market alone.
-It aligns with the intuition that variance will decrease when the options market supplements the profits from the energy market.
+for each $r \in \Rfk$ and $g \in \Gfk$. \end{proposition} Proposition \ref{main.2} reveals that there is reduction in the volatility of a participant when the total profits in real time (from energy and insurance markets) are {\it anti-correlated} with the profits from the insurance market alone.
+It aligns with the intuition that variance will decrease when the insurance market supplements the profits from the energy market.